togiberlin/ui_ux_handbook/ch1_how_to_use_this_book/README.md

 Chapter 7, is coding as an UI/UX Designer.

+Chapter 8, is about an UX Design Portfolio.

 This book if you get the paper edition you can write directly into this book, to answer the questions and fill in the information to:

 Here is the link to Amazon to purchase the paper edition of this book: www.amazon.com